 Content warning: This story discusses sexual assault and abuse.

-Depp filed a $50 million defamation lawsuit against Heard after she wrote an essay for the Washington Post in which she described herself as a "public figure representing domestic abuse."
+Back in 2018, Heard wrote an essay for the Washington Post in which she described herself as a "public figure representing domestic abuse."
 Although the article never mentioned Depp by name, the actor claimed in court documents that Heard concocted her story in the hopes of generating "positive publicity" and to "advance her career."